Orienfish/EH-deploy/README.md

 **Important notes:**

 * Need [CPLEX](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.8.0/ilog.odms.studio.help/pdf/gscplexmatlab.pdf) for MATLAB as the optimization solver.
 We are using CPLEX 12.10.
 Please remember to add the path to your CPLEX's MATLAB connector in the script that calls CPLEX (e.g., line 6/7 in `tutorial.m`).
-* Need to [download the original dataset](https://drive.google.com/file/d/1JPsemfas8NECFlbsROJ2Xk68mpG2GUIK/view?usp=sharing) if you want to export the temperature trace at each location.
+* We share the dataset we downloaded from NSRDB and used in tests: [2010](https://drive.google.com/file/d/1GZgIVNEyIEzabM0pJ12qtzRJRasVEP2u/view?usp=sharing), [2019](https://drive.google.com/file/d/1JPsemfas8NECFlbsROJ2Xk68mpG2GUIK/view?usp=sharing), [2020](https://drive.google.com/file/d/1DisQ0pcctd8CMBdXAZR1LVG6zkjA3NW3/view?usp=sharing).
 Move the downloaded `.csv` files under the `solardata` directory.

 The `tutorial.m` will walk you through all of our algorithms on the dataset.